tirzasrwn/dotfiles/.config/i3/readme.md

 - cmd + o: Search and open directory using nautilus
 - cmd + k: Toggle screenkey app
 - cmd + p: Search and open pdf using zathura
+- cmd + shift + p: Toggle display mode between main only, second only, duplicate, and extended